jayceazua/bew2_3_botnet_project/README.md

  3. `$ python ddos_attack.py <url link>`

  ## Additional Reinforcements
- We have an ally of another set of farm machine powered by the script [Slow Loris](https://github.com/gkbrk/slowloris).
+ We have an ally of another set of a farm of machines powered by the script [Slow Loris](https://github.com/gkbrk/slowloris).
  1. `pip install slowloris`
  2. `slowloris <url link>`